onymco/guide.onym.co/_resources/05-guides-and-sprints.md

 - [The Naming Process](https://www.igorinternational.com/process/company-product-names.php)

-  A surprisingly thorough naming guide from Naming Agency Igor.
+  A surprisingly thorough naming guide from naming agency Igor.
 They also have a [24 page PDF](https://www.igorinternational.com/process/igor-naming-guide_short.pdf) guide from 2014 and a [122 page PDF](https://www.igorinternational.com/process/igor-naming-guide.pdf) guide from 2011.
 Requisite [NPR visit](http://www.npr.org/2011/10/12/141276794/product-names-make-dasani-and-swiffers-sell) from the author.

 - [The Three Hour Branding Sprint](https://library.gv.com/the-three-hour-brand-sprint-3ccabf4b768a)